itemresponsewarehouse/Rpkg/README.md

 ### Authentication

-The IRW datasets are hosted on [Redivis](https://redivis.com), so you’ll need to authenticate with your Redivis account to access these datasets.
+The IRW datasets are hosted on [Redivis](https://redivis.com), a data management platform.
+To access these datasets, you'll need to

+1. Have a Redivis account (create one at <https://redivis.com/?createAccount>  if you don't have one).
-The authentication process is managed through the Redivis R Client.
+2. Complete a one-time authentication process using the Redivis R Client requiring a pop-up.

 **Steps for Authentification**

-1. When you first use a function in irwpkg that connects to Redivis (e.g., `list_available_datasets()`), a browser window will open, prompting you to sign in to your Redivis account.
+1. When you first use a function in `irwpkg` that connects to Redivis (e.g., `list_available_datasets()`), a browser window will open, prompting you to sign in to your Redivis account.